Why This Matters

 Photosynthesis

-- Removes approximately 120 gigatons of carbon annually from the atmosphere through terrestrial and marine plants
+- Removes approximately 120 gigatons of carbon annually from the atmosphere through terrestrial and marine producers combined.

 Respiration

-- Nearly balances photosynthesis globally—the small difference between uptake and release determines net ecosystem carbon flux
+- Nearly balances photosynthesis globally.
+The small difference between uptake and release determines whether an ecosystem is a net carbon sink or source.

-- Temperature-dependent process—warming accelerates respiration rates, potentially releasing more stored carbon
+- Temperature-dependent process.
+Warming accelerates respiration rates, potentially releasing more stored carbon even if photosynthesis doesn't increase proportionally.

 Decomposition

-- Microbial breakdown of dead organic matter—bacteria and fungi convert biomass back to CO2 and CH4
+- Microbial breakdown of dead organic matter.
+Bacteria and fungi convert biomass back to CO2โ (in oxygen-rich conditions) and CH4โ (in oxygen-poor conditions, like waterlogged soils).

 Carbon Sinks: Systems That Absorb More Than They Release